syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-restrictions.md

 {% endtabs %}

 ## Maximum display date
-[maxDate](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/maxDate.html) will restrict date navigations features of forward, and also cannot swipe the control using touch gesture beyond the max date range.
+[maxDate](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/maxDate.html) will restrict date navigations features of forward, and also cannot swipe the control using touch gesture beyond the max date range in all views

 {% tabs %}
 {% highlight Dart %}